Han–Xiongnu wars: Internal discord between the Xiongnu

-Collapse of power
+Collapse of Xiongnu

 In 74 AD, General Ban Chao (left) captured King Douti of Kashgar and replaced him with King Yule (right), who was granted the name Zhong.

 In 9 AD, the Han official Wang Mang usurped the Han throne and proclaimed a new Chinese dynasty, known as the Xin.
 He regarded the Xiongnu as lowly vassals and relations rapidly deteriorated.
 During the winter of 10 and 11 AD, Wang amassed 300,000 troops along the northern frontier, which forced the Xiongnu to defer launching large-scale attacks.
 Although Han rule was restored in August 25 AD by Emperor Guangwu, its grip over the Tarim Basin had weakened.
 The Xiongnu had taken advantage of the situation and gained control over the Western Regions.

 The first half of the 1st century BC saw several succession crises for the Xiongnu leadership, allowing the Han empire to reaffirm its control over the Western Regions.
 Huduershi Chanyu was succeeded by his son Punu in 46 AD, thus breaking Huhanye's orders that only a Xiongnu ruler's brother was a valid successor.
 Bi, the Rizhu King of the Right and Huduershi's nephew, was outraged and was declared a rival chanyu by eight southern Xiongnu tribes in 48 AD.
 The Xiongnu confederation fell apart in the Northern Xiongnu and Southern Xiongnu, and Bi submitted to the reign of the Han empire in 50 AD.
 The Han took control of the Southern Xiongnu under Bi, which had 30–40 thousand troops and a population of roughly twice or thrice the size.